 Among those individuals is Amy, a 50-year-old MassHealth and Medicare member who suffers from long-standing multiple sclerosis, with complete paralysis in both legs and partial paralysis in her arms.
-She has struggled over the years with depression and depends on a wheelchair to get around.

 Amy sees a variety of different doctors on a regular basis.
 Her doctors do the best they can to help her, but lack an easy system to communicate with each other, resulting in missed opportunities to coordinate her care.
 Her medical providers aren't able to work closely with her personal care attendant, who helps Amy take care of basic daily functions like dressing and eating.
 She would like to join a peer-led depression support group, but she is not sure how to find one -- or whether there would be transportation available to help her get to meetings.

 Amy's needs for health care are significant.
 But perhaps even greater is her need for a comprehensive, integrated health care plan that really addresses her unique circumstances, and a team of professionals well versed in caring for people with individuals working together for her.